Carbon Fiber Characteristics

 3- Carbon fiber is Corrosion Resistant and Chemically Stable.

-Although carbon fiber themselves do not deteriorate measurably, Epoxy is sensitive to sunlight and needs to be protected.
-Other matrices (whatever the carbon fiber is imbedded in) might also be reactive.
+Although carbon fibers themselves do not deteriorate measurably, Epoxy is sensitive to sunlight and needs to be protected.
+Other matrices (whatever the carbon fiber is embedded in) might also be reactive.

 Composites made from carbon fibre must either be made with UV resistant epoxy (uncommon), or covered with a UV resistant finish such as varnishes.

 This feature can either be useful or be a nuisance.
 In Boat building conductivity has to be taken into account just as Aluminium conductivity comes into play.
 Carbon fiber conductivity can facilitate Galvanic Corrosion in fittings.
 Careful installation can reduce this problem.